Pepón Osorio: Gender roles

 In 1994, Osorio created an installation called En La Barberia, No Se Llora (No Crying In the Barbershop), which he used to explore Latino masculinity.
 He described the barber shop as a place where men would go on the weekends a social gathering to do business and also play dominoes, along with the practical function of a barbershop.
 Crying was not allowed in the barbershop as it was viewed as a feminine act, which was seen socially unacceptable in a masculine environment.
 Osorio had multiple men of all ages featured in the videos as a way to portray and explore the issue of machismo in the Latino community.
 Osorio also brought women into the video installations as a way to try and break the gender boundary of the barbershop.
 Sixteen video monitors were put on display showing the different men in different physical and emotional states of masculinity along with two color monitors displaying men crying without audio.
 The walls of the barbershop were lined with portraits of different Latino men, Benjamin Osorio (his father) being the biggest portrait.

+ReForm

+In 2013, Philadelphia's Fairhill Elementary School was one of two-dozen schools that were forced to close by the Philadelphia School Reform Commission (PSRC) due to cuts in funding.
+The installation was used as a way to engage people socially with its participation from the community and beyond.
+Osorio's assistants, The Bobcats, planned a "Fun Day" as a way to involve the community and reconnect with each other.
+The expected attendance was around 200 with 800 people showing up to the event.'

+ReForm (2014–2017) was a collaborative installation held at the Tyler School of Art at Temple University using a multitude of objects sourced from Philadelphia's Fairhill Elementary School taken with the school districts permission.
+Osorio was commissioned by Temple Contemporary with support from the community (former staff, students, parents, etc.) Osorio helped create a classroom environment bringing the viewer into the now closed school.
+Ten students who named themselves after the Fairhill School's mascot, The Bobcat(s), assisted Osorio in his project as they shared their own experiences, and wishes of change.
+The installation brings focus to the Philadelphia public school system and the support and change it needs and how the system correct the wrongs previously thrown against them.
+ReForm consisted of video, audio, and physical material, including patterned fabric on the ceiling, backpacks, books, desks, chairs, and other assorted materials salvaged from Fairhill Elementary.